griffinnewbold/COMS-4156-Service/README.md

 ![Screenshot of a checkstyle report for our project, showing 0 warnings and errors](screenshots/checkstyle-report.png)
 ![Screenshot of another checkstyle report for our project, showing 0 warnings and errors](screenshots/checkstyle.png)
 ![Screenshot of a checkstyle report from the plugin, showing 0 warnings and errors](screenshots/checkstyle-plugin.png)

-## Postman Test Documentation
-View the list of API calls made over the network using post man fully documented with the received result and parameters: https://documenter.getpostman.com/view/30499865/2s9YR85tUY

-## Endpoints
-This section describes the endpoints that our service provides, as well as their inputs and outputs.
-See the "Postman Test Documentation" section for in-depth examples of use cases and inputs/outputs, especially for file uploads and downloads.

-#### POST /register-client
-* This API registers a client application, and returns a network ID that the client can use to access the service's other endpoints.
-You MUST call this endpoint prior to any others to register your client application.
-* Input: N/A
-* Output: network_id (string)

-#### POST /upload-doc
-* This API uploads a document, which may be entirely new or a new version of an existing document.
-If there are now more than three versions of the document, the oldest is deleted.
-* Input: network-id (string), document-name (string), user-id (string), contents (raw file contents, in the request body)
-* Output: N/A

-#### GET /download-doc
-* This API retrieves the latest version of a document, if your user ID has access to the document.
-* Input: network-id (string), document-name (string), your-user-id (string)
-* Output: The raw text contents of the document in the response body.

-#### DEL /delete-doc
-* This API deletes all versions of a specified document, if your user ID has access to the document.
-* Input: network-id (string), document-name (string), your-user-id (string)
-* Output: N/A

-#### GET /check-for-doc
-* This API checks if a specified document exists, and, if it does, returns information on the document, if your user ID has access to the document.
-* Input: network-id (string), document-name (string), your-user-id (string)
-* Output: A JSON object containing the following fields:
-* * clientId (string): the network-id
-* * wordCount (integer): the word count of the document
-* * docId (string): a unique document ID
-* * title (string): the document-name
-* * userId (string): the users with access to this document, represented as a string with '/' characters separating individual user IDs
-* * fileString (string): The Base64 encoded document text.
-* * previousVersions (list): A JSON list of up to 3 previous versions of the document, with each list entry containing the following fields:
-* * * clientId (string): see above
-* * * wordCount (integer): see above
-* * * docId (string): see above
-* * * title (string): see above
-* * * userId (string): see above
-* * * fileString (string): see above

-#### GET /see-previous-version
-* This API gets a prior version of a document, if your user ID has access to the document.
-* Input: network-id (string), document-name (string), your-user-id (string), revision-number (integer)
-* Output: A JSON object containing the following fields:
-* * clientId (string): see description under 'GET /check-for-doc'
-* * wordCount (integer): see above
-* * docId (string): see above
-* * title (string): see above
-* * userId (string): see above
-* * fileString (string): see above

-#### PATCH /share-document
-* This API shares a document you have access to with another user, allowing them to access it.
-* Input: network-id (string), document-name (string), your-user-id (string), their-user-id (string)
-* Output: A string indicating the result of the operation.

-#### GET /see-document-stats
-* This API gets document statistics in a human-readable string format, if you have access to it.
-* Input: network-id (string), document-name (string), your-user-id (string)
-* Output: A string containing document information, including word count, how many users have access, and number of revisions stored.

-#### GET /generate-difference-summary
-* This API generates a simple difference summary between two different documents, if you have access to both.
-* Input: network-id (string), fst-doc-name (string representing the first document name), snd-doc-name (string representing the second document name), your-user-id (string)
-* Output: A string containing difference information between the two given documents, including word count difference, user count difference, and version count difference.

-## Tools used
-This section includes notes on tools and technologies used in building this project, as well as any additional details if applicable.

-* Firebase DB
-* Maven Package Manager
-* GitHub Actions CI
-  * This is enabled via the "Actions" tab on GitHub.
-  * Currently, this just runs a Maven build to make sure the code builds on branch 'main'.
-* Checkstyle
-  * We use Checkstyle for code reporting.
-Note that Checkstyle does NOT get run as part of the CI pipeline.
-  * For running Checkstyle manually, you can use the "Checkstyle-IDEA" plugin for IntelliJ.
-* SonarQube
-  * TODO: Will do static analysis with SonarQube in second iteration.
-* JUnit
-  * JUnit tests get run automatically as part of the CI pipeline.
-* Cobertura
-  * We use Cobertura for generating code coverage reports.
-* Postman
-  * We used Postman for testing that the APIs work.